There are a few things that are almost always certain in a majority of churches:

 Over the last 7 years, I have had the opportunity to see our church grow past several growth barriers with only 1 or less full-time staff member.
 Your church can grow with part-time and volunteer staff, so don’t buy into the lie that you have to have the staff of the giga-church to grow past 200.

-Your church can grow with a mostly volunteer staff if you consider these best practices.
+Your church can grow with a majority of volunteer staff if you consider these best practices.

 Remember That You Live In Different Worlds